In this example, you will configure a system that enables you to:

 - Sales Management (the sale module).

-If you want to reconfigure your system, then click on the Reconfigure link that appears in the header of Database with all required functionality for this example.
+If you want to reconfigure your system, then click the Reconfigure link that appears in the header of Database with all required functionality for this example.